apache/spark/docs/configuration.md

   <td>10000</td>
   <td>
     Capacity for event queue in Spark listener bus, must be greater than 0.
-Consider increasing value (e.g. 20000) if listener events are dropped, because of the rate at which tasks are being started by the scheduler; however, value increase will result in using more memory.
+Consider increasing value (e.g. 20000) if listener events are dropped.
+Increasing this value may result in the driver using more memory.
   </td>
 </tr>
 <tr>